There’s no training collar that works best for every dog, and that’s what I’m getting at with this post.

 I use three tools every day between my two dogs.

-For quick potty breaks in our apartment, the prong collar works best for Remy because I can keep him under control around other dogs.
+For quick potty breaks, the prong collar works best for Remy because I can keep him under control around off-leash dogs that walk by frequently on our street.
 I can stop him from jumping and wiggling around.

 For longer walks around the neighborhood or hiking, the Easy Walk harness is best because if Remy’s going to be pulling it takes the pressure of his neck.

-And for the walks where I take both dogs by myself, I prefer to have Remy on the prong collar.
+And for the walks where I take both dogs by myself, I prefer to have Remy and my new pup Rip both on Easy Walk harnesses.
+It helps me manage them but I can checkout from formal heel training.

 It is challenging to wrangle two large dogs, pick up poop, carry the poop bags and maneuver around other residents.